 Please become a Patron of The Imaginative Conservative today by clicking below to make a contribution now.

 For your consideration:

-Editor’s Note: The featured image is “The Death of Leonardo da Vinci” (1818), a painting by the French artist Jean Auguste Dominique Ingres, courtesy of Wikipedia.
-The top image is a portrait of Francis I of France (c.
-1530) by Joos van Cleve.
+The featured image is “The Death of Leonardo da Vinci” (1818), by Jean Auguste Dominique Ingres, and is in the public domain, courtesy of Wikimedia Commons.